deeperaction/deeperaction.github.io/_pages/about.md

 ## Attending the Workshop

 ICCV will once again be virtual this year and the workshop will be held on Monday 11th October 2021 as a half day event.
-More information about attending the workshop is coming soon.
+Please refer to <a href="program/">this page</a> for more information.
 {:.text-justify}

 ## Aims and Scope